Categories

 That communication should have been treated as a control event.
 It came from an external party with direct knowledge of its own production and testing environment.
 It raised a specific compliance concern.
 It requested a certification.
 It implicated a high-risk customer.
 It was precisely the kind of external information Principle 15 expects a company to receive, process, and use.

 Bosch’s response illustrates the failure.
 BST’s purchasing and logistics personnel forwarded the letter to the BST Executive.
-Bosch trade compliance personnel in Germany then drafted a general but inaccurate response stating that BST’s transactions were compliant and that Company Four’s products were not incorporated into, or used in, products subject to the EAR.
-Company Four pushed back, noting that the response did not expressly address the recent Huawei-related changes and explicitly warning that equipment used at Company Four factories included U.S. export-controlled equipment.
-Company Four further said BST should assume that transferring products worked on by Company Four to or for Huawei might be prohibited.
+Bosch trade compliance personnel in Germany then drafted a general but inaccurate response stating that BST’s transactions were compliant and that Company Four’s products were neither incorporated into nor used in products subject to the EAR.
+Company Four pushed back, noting that the response did not expressly address the recent Huawei-related changes and explicitly warned that equipment used at Company Four factories included U.S. export-controlled equipment.
+Company Four further stated that BST should assume that transferring products worked on by Company Four for Huawei might be prohibited.
 BST purchasing personnel took no further action, and BIS found that Bosch did not analyze the Company Four warning to determine whether Bosch’s own understanding was consistent with Company Four’s warning.

 For CCOs, this is the moment Principle 15 becomes operational.
 An inbound external communication that contradicts internal guidance should trigger a defined escalation pathway.
-It should not depend on whether purchasing personnel recognize the legal significance of the warning.
+It should not depend on whether purchasing personnel recognize the warning’s legal significance.

 Company One: the certification that should have forced reconciliation

 Company One’s February 2021 certification request presented another clear opportunity.
-Company One asked personnel at a Bosch production facility to complete an end-user certification in connection with items produced using Company One’s epitaxy machines.
-The certification required Bosch personnel to acknowledge that direct products of the machines could be subject to a license requirement if the relevant rule applied.
-It also asked Bosch personnel to certify that the machines would not be used in production or development of items produced, purchased, or ordered by an entity with a footnote 1 designation.
+Company One asked personnel at a Bosch production facility to complete an end-user certification for items produced using Company One’s epitaxy machines.
+The certification required Bosch personnel to acknowledge that the machines’ direct products could be subject to licensing requirements if the relevant rule applied.
+It also asked Bosch personnel to certify that the machines would not be used in the production or development of items produced, purchased, or ordered by an entity with a footnote 1 designation.

 This was not routine vendor paperwork.
 It was a third-party control communication requiring a representation from Bosch.
 Bosch personnel asked German trade compliance for advice.
 A Germany-based trade compliance employee correctly advised that Huawei was a footnote 1 entity and that products manufactured with Company One’s equipment must not be involved in business activities with Huawei if the document was to be signed.
-Yet when the BST Executive separately learned of the certification request, he provided the production facility personnel with the earlier August 25, 2020 email stating that the rule did not affect BST products.
+Yet when the BST Executive learned of the certification request separately, he provided the production facility personnel with the earlier email dated August 25, 2020, stating that the rule did not affect BST products.
 The production personnel then signed the certification without reconciling the conflicting guidance and the specific warning provided by Company One.

 This is a classic internal-control breakdown.
 The external communication entered the organization.
 Compliance was consulted.
 A relevant warning was generated.
 But the organization lacked a mechanism to force reconciliation between the supplier certification, the newer internal advice, and the original advice.
 Principle 15 requires communication lines that allow external information to inform management’s understanding of control effectiveness.
-Here, the warning was received but not converted into action.
+Here, the warning was received but not acted upon.

 That should have triggered a broader question: if Company Five believed its manufacturing process created a restriction, why would Bosch assume that similar risks did not exist with other suppliers or contract manufacturers?